zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 denotes an arbitrary function given by an expression (see next section), :math:`x` denotes coordinates along the boundary, :math:`t` denotes time.

-Finally, we support setting the advanced technique of setting the virtual points beyond the boundary manually.
+Finally, we support the advanced technique of setting the virtual points at the boundary manually.
 This can be achieved by passing a python function that takes as its first argument a :class:`~numpy.ndarray`, which contains the full field data including the virtual points, and a second, optional argument, which is a dictionary containing additional parameters, like the current time point `t` in case of a